SeaGL/seagl.github.io/_posts/2015-10-26-cascadia-award-announcement.md

 Michael was nominated by someone who got to know him through his tireless work with the Portland Linux User Group.
 The nomination reads, "Michael has organized over one hundred speakers for our two monthly meetings, including Linus Torvalds, Bradley Kuhn, and Ward Cunningham."

-Dexter received an engraved multi-tool, made by the Oregon-based Leatherman company, that includes both a bottle opener and a wire stripper -- critical tools for every free software community organizer.
-Michael will also be invited to participate in choosing the recipient of future Cascadia Community Builder awards.
+Michael received an engraved
+multi-tool, made by the Oregon-based Leatherman company, that includes both a bottle opener and a wire stripper -- critical tools for every free software community organizer.
+He will also be invited to participate in choosing the recipient of future Cascadia Community Builder awards.

 Nominations for the 2016 honoree will open next summer.